-Most doctors agree that, when used correctly, sound machines are perfectly safe.
+Most doctors agree that, with correct usage, sound machines are safe.

 So if you already have a sound machine, keep using it.
-And if you don’t have one, don’t be afraid to try one.
+And if you don’t, consider giving one a try.

 Add Static to Your Sleep

-Thousands of people use sound machines to improve their sleep quality every single night, without risking blue light exposure by using an app on their phones.
+Many use sound machines to improve their sleep quality every single night.
+With it, they don't risk blue light exposure by using an app on their phones.